xbeat/Machine-Learning/README.md

 Introduction to Commutative Banach Algebras

 Commutative Banach algebras are fundamental structures in functional analysis, combining algebraic and topological properties.
 They are Banach spaces equipped with a commutative multiplication operation that is compatible with the norm.
 Let's explore this concept with a simple Python example:

+## Interpreting Machine Learning Models with Partial Dependence Plots

+Understanding Partial Dependence Plots

+Partial Dependence Plots (PDP) visualize the marginal effect of a feature on model predictions while accounting for the average effect of other features.
+This statistical technique helps interpret complex machine learning models by showing how predictions change when varying one or two features while keeping others constant.

 ## CatBoost for Wind Power Generation Prediction